GREEN FLAG, Course is clear and you can drive at speed.

 YELLOW FLAG, Caution on the track, something has happened on the track in front of you.
 Check your rearview mirror first, then begin to slow down while keeping an eye on what is going on.
 If the corner worker is "waving" the flag, something serious is wrong and you need to slow the car quickly.
 NO PASSING during a yellow "caution" flag.

-RED FLAG, Something very serious has happened on the track and you need to come to a complete stop on the track.
+RED FLAG, Something very serious has happened on the track and you need to come to a complete stop on the track, ONLY after checking your mirrors.
 Always check your mirror first as their may be someone directly behind you.
 If you stop quickly without checking your mirror, you could get rear ended.
 Try to stop on the track within sight of the next corner worker station so you can see when it is safe to proceed.
 You should pull over to the side of the track, but stay on pavement when you stop.

 BLACK FLAG, There are two ways you will see this flag.